Secure Customer Service

 Automatic redaction allows for automatic redaction of credit card numbers from subscriber-submitted tickets.
 When enabled, credit card numbers are partially replaced with blank boxes in the ticket.
 They are also redacted from logs and database entries.
 To learn more about how to enable this feature and how credit card numbers are identified, see Automatically redacting credit card numbers from tickets and from chats.

-Spam Filter for Help Centre
+Spam Filter for Guide help centre

 Zendesk’s spam filtering service can be used to prevent end-user spam posts from being published in your Help Centre.
 Learn about filtering spam in Guide.